 ‘Strattera increases the risk of suicidal thinking in children and adolescents with ADHD.
 Patients who are started on therapy should be observed closely for clinical worsening, suicidal thinking or behaviours, or unusual changes in behaviour.
 Families and caregivers should be advised to closely observe the patient and to communicate changes or concerning behaviours with the prescriber.’

-In March 2006 the Australian Therapeutic Goods Administration (TGA) followed the FDA’s lead and issued an equivalent ‘suicidality’ warning.
+In March 2006 the Australian Therapeutic Goods Administration (TGA) followed the FDA’s lead and issued an equivalent ‘suicidality’ warning to prescribers.
+However, unlike the FDA the TGA made no attempt to alert the media or the public and left that responsibility to individual doctors.

 In November 2011 the TGA added a warning about ‘clinically significant increases in heart rate and blood pressure’. (see http://www.tga.gov.au/safety/alerts-medicine-atomoxetine-111102.htm) The safety advisory warns ‘Atomoxetine [Strattera] is contraindicated in patients with symptomatic cardiovascular diseases, moderate to severe hypertension or severe cardiovascular disorders, whose condition would be expected to deteriorate if they experienced increases in blood pressure or in heart rate that could be clinically important’.
 It followed new data obtained from clinical trials sponsored by Eli Lilly.

-Up until November 2010, there were one hundred and thirteen voluntary adverse event reports made to the Australian Therapeutic Goods Administration, including over fifty of self harm or suicidal ideation for Strattera (see below).
+Up until March 2012, there were one hundred and six voluntary adverse event reports made to the Australian Therapeutic Goods Administration, including over fifty of self harm or suicidal ideation for Strattera (see below).
 It is impossible to know the true number of actual events, as the voluntary nature of the reporting system means only a fraction of the actual incidents gets reported.

 A Sample from the Adverse Drug Reactions Committee (ADRAC) adverse event reports for Atomoxetine Hydrochloride (Strattera)